stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

     See our [R packages][url_r_packages] documentation for more information.

-### Tensorboard
+### TensorBoard

-To run Tensorboard via Sherlock OnDemand:
+To run TensorBoard via Sherlock OnDemand:

-1. Select **Interactive Apps > Tensorboard** from the top menu in the Dashboard page.
+1. Select **Interactive Apps > TensorBoard** from the top menu in the Dashboard page.

 2. In the screen that opens, specify the different parameters for your job (time limit, number of nodes, CPUs, partition to use, etc.).
 You can also choose to be notified by email when your session starts.

-3. Click the blue **Launch** button to start your Tensorboard session.
+3. Click the blue **Launch** button to start your TensorBoard session.
 You may have to wait in the queue for resources to become available.

-4. When your session starts, click the blue **Connect to Tensorboard** button.
-A new window opens with the Tensorboard interface.
+4. When your session starts, click the blue **Connect to TensorBoard** button.
+A new window opens with the TensorBoard interface.

 ![ood_tb](images/ood_tb.png)